tlai18/tts-capstone/README.md

 This script, processConfig.ts, reads a firewall configuration file, parses each line to extract network objects and their attributes (like host, subnet, description), and inserts the parsed data into a MongoDB database using Prisma.
 It is built with TypeScript and Node.js, ensuring strong type safety and efficient data handling.

 'npx ts-node src/server/processConfig.ts src/server/sample.txt'

+# Resetting and importing the database

+To quickly reset and update the database with a new file:

+1. Navigate to the root directory and install dependencies

+2. Run 'npx prisma db push --force-reset && npx prisma db seed [filename]' with [filename] being the path to the file containing the new firewall rule configs.